Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

   If you have selected more than two bones, they will all be parented to the last selected one.
   If you only select one already-parented bone, or all selected bones are already parented to the last selected one, your only choice is to connect them, if not already done.
-  If you select only one non-parented bone, you'll get the *Need selected bone(s)* error message...
+  If you select only one non-parented bone, you will get the *Need selected bone(s)* error message...

   .. note::